-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Sidharth & Manoj’s Masti With BB 11 Contestants

-Aiyaary actors, Sidharth Malhotra and Manoj Bajpayee enter the house and engage housemates in a fun activity.
-The contestants have to sit on the gym ball and kick the balls which have the picture of other contestants.
+Aiyaary actors, Sidharth Malhotra and Manoj Bajpayee enter the house and engage the housemates in a fun activity.
+The contestants have to sit on the gym ball and kick the balls which have the picture of the other contestants.
 Akash and Vikas win the game.

 Vikas Is Aiyaary Of Bigg Boss 11 House!